MADHURYAHAIT/Heart-Attack-Prediction/README.md

-# Stroke-Prediction
+# Heart_Attack-Prediction
- An application that tells your likelihood to have a Brain Stroke in future.
+ An application that tells your likelihood to have a Heart Attack in future.